 Ralph Breaks the Internet has Ralph and Vanellope venturing through a Wi-Fi router and into the World Wide Web, providing boundless opportunities for the studio to poke fun and create an animated world for the internet in Disney's legendary fun and imaginative fashion.
 While the Disney sequel doesn't hit theaters until November 21, reviews are making their way on the web as well.
-For the most part, critics are happily greeting Ralph to the internet, though not without a few bugs to point out.
+For the most part, critics are happily greeting Ralph to the internet, though most feel there may be a few bugs worth pointing out.

-In our own corner of the web, CinemaBlend's own Eric Eisenberg awarded Ralph Breaks the Internet 4 out of 5 stars.
+In our own corner of the web, CinemaBlend's own Eric Eisenberg awarded Ralph Breaks the Internet a star rating of 4 out of 5 stars.
 While he thought that its narrative didn't quite measure up to its first film, its strong character development made it a worthwhile and entertaining watch.
 In his words:

-Leading up the release of Ralph Breaks the Internet, the film has marketed itself around its clever references to the internet we all love and hate at the same time.
+Leading up to the release of Ralph Breaks the Internet, the film has marketed itself around its clever references to the internet many audiences love to love and love to hate at the same time.
 The movie will also include a highly-anticipated scene with all of the Disney Princesses in one room where they will give advice to Vanellope, as evidenced in early trailers and at CinemaCon.
 Bryan Bishop of The Verge found a particular strength of the film in the studio's ability to poke fun at itself, something we don't often see in a Disney movie.
 Here's what he said:

-Not everyone enjoyed Ralph Breaks the Internet's dependence on commenting on the World Wide Web though.
+Not everyone enjoyed Ralph Breaks the Internet commenting on the World Wide Web though.
 Alonso Duralde from The Wrap felt the movie not only recycled much of its previous film's themes and ideas, but to the point that it felt unoriginal.
 The movie probably didn't need to depend on that commentary.
 In his words:

 A sequel is always at risk of repeating itself or not standing on its own as well as before.
 Another roadblock potentially facing Ralph Breaks the Internet is its use of branding within the movie due to the subject matter revolving around quite a few products Disney has a stake in.
 Polygon's Karen Han notices this, but found the emotional center of the story out-weighs its frequent product placement.
 In her words:

-I'd say bring tissues, but haven't we grown expect shedding a few tears at Disney's animated films?
+I'd say bring some tissues, but haven't we grown up expecting to shed a few tears during Disney's animated films?
 Each of the studio's films usually have an unexpected and important deeper message to tell.
-For Collider's Matt Goldberg, Ralph Breaks the Internet is about toxic relationships, which is tackled via a new dynamic between Ralph and Vanellope, whereas one is satisfied and the other wants to grow in new ways and she can't bring her big wrecking ball video game pal along for the ride.
+For Collider's Matt Goldberg, Ralph Breaks the Internet is about toxic relationships, which is tackled via a new dynamic between Ralph and Vanellope.
+In this new dynamic, one is satisfied and the other wants to grow in new ways and she can't bring her big wrecking ball video game pal along for the ride.
 He wouldn't want to go anyway.
 In Goldberg's words:

-While the Disney sequel isn't without its flaws, critics are praising the studio for its ambition and ability to switch up how and why they tell stories.
+While the Disney sequel isn't without its flaws, critics overall seem to be praising the studio for its ambition and ability to switch up how and why they tell stories.
 According to Variety's Peter Debruge, the film uses this opportunity to tell a nuanced story for all ages and shows a potential movement in what stories Disney is trying to tell, saying:

-You can of course decide for yourself how you feel about the movie when Ralph Breaks the Internet comes to theaters on November 21.
+You can of course decide for yourself how you feel about the movie when Ralph Breaks the Internet officially comes to theaters on November 21.
 As for what else the rest of the year has in store theatrically, check out our holiday movie guide for what's next.
 Post holidays, the 2019 premiere schedule should have you covered as well.